likki0207/sentimental-analysis/README.md

 ![s](https://user-images.githubusercontent.com/68856803/88803839-b0523d00-d1ca-11ea-98cf-b6a0093e559d.png)

 ## About the dataset:
--> Dataset is a 'tsv' file which consists of large number of reviews (positive and negative).
+-> Dataset is a 'tsv' file which consists of 1000 reviews (positive and negative).

 -> Each review is associated with a number 0 or 1.